PrefectHQ/prefect/docs/cloud/onboard/first.md

 2019-12-01 10:47:12,375 - agent - INFO - Submitted 1 flow run(s) for execution.
 ```

-You should immediately be able to see the result of your Flow Run in the UI or through the CLI command `prefect get flow-runs`.
+You should immediately see the result of your Flow Run in the UI or through the CLI command `prefect get flow-runs`.
 If everything looks correct it is time to move forward and learn more about the building blocks of Flow deployment with Prefect Cloud!